Manuel Hagel

-Manuel Hagel (born 1 May 1988) is a former German bank employee and politician of the Christian Democratic Union (CDU) who has been serving as a member of the State Parliament of Baden-Württemberg since 2016, where has been chairing his party's parliamentary group since 2021.
-From 2016 to 2021, he was the secretary general of his party in Baden-Württemberg, under the leadership of its chairman Thomas Strobl.
+Manuel Hagel (born 1 May 1988) is a German politician and former bank officer who has served as Deputy Minister-President of Baden-Württemberg and Interior Minister of the state since 2026.
+He is also the leader of the Christian Democratic Union in Baden-Württemberg (CDU) since 2023, having been its secretary general from 2016 to 2021.
+He has been a Member of the Landtag of Baden-Württemberg (MdL) for Ehingen since 2016, where he has chaired his party's parliamentary group since 2021.

+In May 2025, he was selected as CDU's lead candidate for the Baden-Württemberg state election.
+After his party narrowly lost the election on 8 March 2026, finishing second behind the Greens, Hagel served as the CDU’s chief negotiator in coalition talks with the Greens under Cem Özdemir.
+A coalition agreement was reached in May 2026, and the Özdemir cabinet was sworn in on 13 May 2026.
+Hagel was appointed Minister of the Interior of Baden-Württemberg, with responsibility for internal security, and also became Deputy Minister-President.

 Early life and career

-Hagel was born 1988 in the Swabian town of Ehingen and became a banker.
+Hagel was born in 1988 in the Swabian town of Ehingen and became a banker.
+He is Catholic and has served as the altar boy, after his grandfather was a sacristan.

 Political career

 Hagel entered the CDU in 2006 and was elected as part of his party's leadership in Baden-Württemberg in 2015.
 He became a member of the Landtag of Baden-Württemberg in the 2016 state elections.
 In parliament, he has since been serving on the Committee on Internal Affairs, Digitization and Migration and on the Committee on Consumer Protection.

 On the basis of a proposal made by Thomas Strobl, Hagel was elected as secretary general of the CDU in Baden-Württemberg in 2016.

 Hagel was nominated by his party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

 In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democrats (SPD) following the 2025 German elections, Hagel led the CDU delegation in the working group on digital policy; his counterparts from the other parties were Reinhard Brandl and Armand Zorn.